What is tuberculosis?

 TB usually doesn't cause symptoms right away.
 In fact, most people who are infected will never have symptoms.

-If you have symptoms, they usually involve your lungs and start within 2 years of primary infection.
+If you have symptoms, they usually involve your lungs.
 You may have:

 Cough, sometimes with yellow or green mucus streaked with blood